• Blog

 Machines operating at peak efficiency need replacing less frequently, reducing the environmental impact of manufacturing and disposing of old machinery.
 Equally, it helps conserve materials and resources by avoiding unnecessary maintenance activities.

-Three Real-World Examples of AI Making Maintenance Smarter and Easier
+Three Real-World Examples of AI in Maintenance Making Tasks Smarter and Easier

 Toyota is no stranger to AI in manufacturing.
 For almost a decade, the automotive powerhouse has been using AI within its organisation and products.
 Vehicle maintenance has been a key focus of AI-driven enhancements.